Periodic Snapshot Tasks

 Managing Periodic Snapshot Tasks

-After creating a periodic snapshot task, an entry for the snapshot task will be added to View Periodic Snapshot Tasks.
-As seen in Figure 6.1b, this entry provides an overview of the snapshot tasks' configuration as well as Modify and Delete buttons.
+After creating a periodic snapshot task, an entry for the snapshot task will be added to View Periodic Snapshot Tasks, as seen in the example in Figure 6.1b.
+Click an entry to access its Modify and Delete buttons.

 Figure 6.1b: View Periodic Snapshot Tasks

 If you click the ZFS Snapshots tab (above the Add Periodic Snapshot button), you can review the listing of available snapshots.
-In the example shown in Figure 6.1c, a recursive periodic snapshot task was created for volume1 and this volume contains two datasets named software and jail.
+An example is shown in Figure 6.1c.

 NOTE: if snapshots do not appear, check that the current time does not conflict with the begin, end, and interval settings.
 If the snapshot was attempted but failed, an entry will be added to /var/log/messages.
 This log file can be viewed in Shell.